PhD Scholarship Opportunity – Improving the management of menopause symptoms in cancer survivorship

 Preference will be given to those who have:

-- Experience in cancer survivorship, menopause, women’s health, and/or stepped-care research.
+- Experience in cancer survivorship, menopause, women’s health, symptom management, and/or stepped-care research.

 - Experience in working with patients and/or clinicians.